SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

                 } else {
                     $UserNumberToAssign = "tel:$($UserDID)"
                 }

+                $currentStep = 1

                 #Give the user a DID number and Voice Enable the user
+                if (-not $Global:isResourceAccount) { #Skip this if the account is a resource account
+                    $numOfSteps = 3
-                Write-Host "[1/3] | Assigning the number to the user and Voice Enabling the user" -ForegroundColor Yellow
+                    Write-Host "[$($currentStep)/$($numOfSteps)] | Assigning the number to the user and Voice Enabling the user" -ForegroundColor Yellow
                     $error.Clear()
                     Try {Set-CsUser -Identity "$UserUPN" -EnterpriseVoiceEnabled $true -HostedVoiceMail $true -OnPremLineURI $UserNumberToAssign -ErrorAction Stop}
                     catch {write-host "Unable to assign the number to the user or Voice Enable the user" -ForegroundColor Red; write-host;write-host "---- ERROR ----"; write-host $Error; write-host "---- END ERROR ----"; write-host; write-host "The script will now exit.
 Please note that changes may have been made" -ForegroundColor Red; write-host; write-host; pause; break}
                     Write-Host "OK" -ForegroundColor Green
+                } else {
+                    $numOfSteps = 3
+                    #$UserNumberToAssign = $UserDID #This line is here because there is a bug in MS Teams PS Module V2.3.0 where it wont accept the TEL:+000000000 format
+                    Write-Host "[$($currentStep)/$($numOfSteps)] | Assigning the number to the Resource Account" -ForegroundColor Yellow
+                    $error.Clear()
+                    Try {Set-CsOnlineApplicationInstance -Identity "$UserUPN" -OnpremPhoneNumber $UserNumberToAssign | Out-Null}
+                    catch {write-host "Unable to assign the number to the user or Voice Enable the user" -ForegroundColor Red; write-host;write-host "---- ERROR ----"; write-host $Error; write-host "---- END ERROR ----"; write-host; write-host "The script will now exit.
+Please note that changes may have been made" -ForegroundColor Red; write-host; write-host; pause; break}
+                    Write-Host "OK" -ForegroundColor Green
+                    pause
+                }
+                $currentStep++

                 Write-Host
-                Write-Host "[2/3] | Assigning the Voice Routing Policy" -ForegroundColor Yellow
+                Write-Host "[$($currentStep)/$($numOfSteps)] | Assigning the Voice Routing Policy" -ForegroundColor Yellow
                 $error.Clear()
                 try {
                     if ($selectedDialPlan.Identity -eq 'Global')